 These experiences helped me realize that (for now), my “niche” within justice-oriented work is through supporting innovative health education programs, leadership development, and systems-based health change that includes community at the center of the system.
 The training and support I received set me up to be in my dream job from the time I finished fellowship.

 I have been fortunate to practice and teach full-scope family medicine in underserved healthcare settings, teach the residency Population Health, Advocacy and Community Engagement (PHACE) curriculum and was Co-Director of the Family Medicine Undergraduate Medical Education program for several years.
-I have been a coach and consultant teaching Relational Leadership™ with Primary Care Progress since 2015 and am now Director of Clinical and Education Innovation for the Aurora Community Health Commons project, a community-campus collaborative aimed at improving population health outcomes in Aurora, Colorado.
+I have been a coach and consultant teaching Relational Leadership™ with Primary Care Progress since 2015 and am now Director of Clinical and Education Innovation for the Aurora Wellness Community project, a community-campus collaborative aimed at improving population health outcomes in Aurora, Colorado.

 UCFMR was my place to help me discover and become the generalist family physician I wanted to be.
 It can be for you too.